chevereto/v3-docs/features/integrations/external-storage.md

 Is recommended that you use URLs that match your domain so try to take advantage of using a [CNAME record](https://en.wikipedia.org/wiki/CNAME_record).
 :::

-Another example, Amazon S3 with folder-based storage and custom CNAME (`img.domain.com`):
+Amazon S3 with folder-based storage and custom CNAME (`img.domain.com`):

 | Property     | Value                                                   |
 | ------------ | ------------------------------------------------------- |